OSMLatam/OSM-Notes-Ingestion/CONTRIBUTING.md

 3. **README Files**: Each directory should have a README.md
 4. **API Documentation**: Document any new APIs or interfaces
 5. **Configuration Documentation**: Document configuration options
+6. **Consolidated Functions**: Document any new consolidated function files

 ### Documentation Standards